deosrc/home-assistant-physical-energy-panel/INSTRUCTIONS.md

 > **TODO: Add example images**

+The 7-segment displays I used do not have decimal markers.
+I painted a decimal point onto the displays, and adjusted the code to always display figures to 1dp with the decimal point removed (x10).

 > :warning: Always check the pins as the LED Bar and 7-Segment displays I used have different ordering of the pins.

 If you are using grove headers, you may find they do not have the correct spacing to fit into the prototype board. **With a cable connected to the female ports**, the pins can be bent slightly to allow them to be inserted, and then soldered to the board.
 Always have a cable connected when banding the pins so that the connector end of the pins remain in position while being bent.